 - 1. The identification of any fish-bearing water bodies within the EA Study Area, including Harrison Creek, Prairie Creek, the South Nahanni River and any water bodies the winter road crosses or otherwise impacts on; - 2.
 Estimation of the impacts of Prairie Creek Mine's historic and future operations on the EA Study Area's key aquatic organisms and habitat, including potential impacts of the following: - a.
-Changes to flow or habitat, including alterations to banks and shores of waterbodies near winter road water crossings, and associated changes in habitat availability; - b.
+Changes to flow or habitat, including alterations to banks and shores of waterbodies near winter road water crossings, and associated changes in habitat availability;

+- b.
 Reduced oxygen concentration; - c.
 Increased concentrations of metals, nutrients and other contaminations in water and up the aquatic food chain; - d.
 Increased sedimentation in watercourses, especially from the waste rock pile and winter road activities; and - e.
 Alteration of pH. - 3.
-The developer's commitments to mitigate any habitat losses (such as a No Net Loss Plan

-- and habitat creation); - 4.
-Identification of best management practices to minimize impacts on fish in this type of environment, a listing of all commitments to mitigate impacts on fish, fish habitat and other aspects of the aquatic ecosystem, and, where the two differ, a rationale for why certain management practices have not been adopted; and - 5.
+The developer's commitments to - a. mitigate any habitat losses (such as a No Net Loss Plan and habitat creation); and - b. specific management activities and plans, such as the adoption of relevant Operational Statements of the Department of Fisheries and Oceans; - 4.
+Identification of best management practices to minimize impacts on fish in this type of environment (including specific consideration of activity timing windows to avoid spawning and incubation periods and proper sedimentation and erosion control measures in close proximity to water bodies), a listing of all commitments to mitigate impacts on fish, fish habitat and other aspects of the aquatic ecosystem, and, where the two differ, a rationale for why certain management practices have not been adopted; and - 5.
 How accidents, malfunctions or impacts of the environment on the development could create additional impacts on fish and aquatic species, and how the developer will minimize the potential for these scenarios to occur and manage them via contingency plans if they do occur.